LogicalSapien/obsidian-attachment-name-formatting/README.md

 ### Supported attachment format

-1. Image files: png, webp, jpg, jpeg, gif, bmp, svg
+1. Image files: png, webp, jpg, jpeg, gif, bmp, svg, avif
 2. Audio files: mp3, wav, m4a, ogg, 3gp, flac
 3. Video files: mp4, webp, ogv, mov, mkv
 4. PDF files: pdf

 `webm` file type will be regard as vedieo even if it can be audio.

+Customized attachment format can be added in the setting.

 ### Known Issues